binipringle/contracts/_texts/0-outline.md

 ---

-expressio unius est exclusio alterius

-sui generis - ask Zalesne about this again (or ask Mott) - has to be animals of its own kind?

 ---

 Rules of interpretation

-The expression of one thing is the exclusion of another
+expressio unius est exclusio alterius  (The expression of one thing is the exclusion of another)

-Of the same kind

 ---